 First came the fortune of working with an experiential consulting firm through which I traveled to California, Texas, Australia and New Mexico where I inevitably chose to move.
 New Mexico is where I healed.
 Work was tough and money was tougher but each sunrise and sunset spoke to my soul of the beautiful life I could create.
 An unexpected marriage took me on more adventures… out of New Mexico, on a jaunt through Wisconsin, a longer stay in Nevada and a move to California.
 Divorce helped me settle in Cali where I’d dreamed of coming since being a young child —especially after watching Laverne and Shirley do it.

 All in all my experiences have given me a raw inside perspective that creates a totally unique work style and a fabulous bond with my clients who inevitably become like friends.
-Today I’m sought out by high profile people who desire my insight and value me as a coveted confidant & advisor with whom they can vent, discuss and strategize anything in confidence.
-I also help everyday people grasp exactly what’s compromising their results before helping them make corrections and developing a strategy for their long term success.
+I pioneered the practice of Experiential Recycling and today I’m sought out by high profile people who desire my insight, and value me as a coveted confidant & advisor with whom they can vent, discuss and strategize anything in confidence.
+I also help everyday people grasp exactly what’s compromising their results before helping them make corrections and providing simple strategies for their long term success.
 I cherish my relationships with everyone I work with and I love the fact that my unusual work style creates immediate results for people that last long term.
 I’m a partner who’s been there and I LOVE the familiarity and camaraderie I’m able to have with you.

 My first book, Thank Goodness You Dumped His Ass—Use Those Mr. Wrongs to Lead You Straight to Mr. Right uses the lessons I learned from love and divorce to provide women with a straightforward, business strategy that empowers them to own who they are in and out of the dating process.
 It literally poises you to successfully attract the relationships you crave.
 That led to TV appearances and radio shows, and eventually… the phone call to appear on Opening Act on E! channel to conduct an extremely crucial session with a fantastic singer song-writer by the name of Von Smith.
-That led to my fabulous agent whom I adore.
-I've got a new ebook in the works inspired by the romantic challenges of my famous clients entitled How to Date When You're Famous as well as some exciting television and web projects in development… I'll keep you posted!
+Next came my fabulous agent whom I adore.
+My second book was inspired by the romantic challenges of my famous clients.
+Entitled How to Date When You're Famous, it offers dating advice for stars, rising stars and the people who date them.
+My third book —a hip dating handbook for men is on the way and there are some exciting television and web projects in development too… I'll keep you posted!

 In truth we’re much more united by our imperfections than the things we excel at, so give yourself a break.
 Let go of all that self-imposed pressure to be something you know you aren’t so you can be who you really are and live a life you love.
 I have a Charlyism in my book that goes like this: “You can fall in and out of other people’s stories or grab the pen and write your own.”
 It’s never too late, so if you need some help tweaking your personal storyline, call me.
 We’ll get it done quickly and have a good time doing so ; ) —Charly